-Under no circumstances can any application materials submitted to the Office of Admission be returned to an applicant or forwarded to another college, university, or place of business.
+Under no circumstances can any application materials submitted to the Office of Admission be returned to an applicant or forwarded to another college, university, or place of business including other schools within Columbia University.
 All records submitted in support of an application for admission become part of a student's permanent record at Teachers College.